 In addition, it is a good idea to download the BA app to your smartphone to receive notifications about your flight.

 You can also check live flight information on the websites of Heathrow and BA.
 The Heathrow website will show flight information for the next 48 hours.
 The BA site will show flight information (by route or number, but not airport) for the next ten days.
-Note that the BA website can be erratic and sometimes it will throw you back to the front page.
+Note that the BA website can be erratic and sometimes it will throw you back to the front page on first attempt.

 If your flight is cancelled you should have the option of a refund, rebooking to an alternative date, or an alternative route (within reason).
 If you choose the later, any additional costs such as ground transportation will be at your expense.